The GENIUS Act and Stablecoin Treasury: What Changes for Holders (2026)

 - 120 days after the primary federal payment-stablecoin regulators issue final implementing regulations.

 So the operative date is rule-trigger-dependent, not a single fixed calendar date.
 Do not assert a specific effective date — confirm the current status with counsel as implementing rules are issued.
-This is the YMYL point of this article: enacted ≠ a fixed "live" date.
+This is the YMYL point of this article: enacted is not the same as a fixed "live" date.

 What it changes for a treasury

-Treasury stablecoin selection shifts toward issuers that are (or are credibly on track to be) permitted payment stablecoin issuers meeting the reserve/disclosure/audit bar, and away from instruments that will not qualify under the US regime.
+Treasury stablecoin selection shifts toward issuers that are (or are credibly on track to be) permitted payment stablecoin issuers meeting the reserve, disclosure, and audit bar, and away from instruments that will not qualify under the US regime.
 Practically:

 - track issuer status against the permitted-issuer standard in due diligence (see stablecoin treasury policy);